-As the Property fronts on two private alleys, no dedication of public right-of-way area is required, and none is proposed.
+As the Property fronts on two private alleys, no dedication of public right-of-way area is required.
 No other improvements are required or proposed to public transportation infrastructure.

 iii.
 Proposed private transportation infrastructure:

 Section 50-4.3.E.4 - Additional Standards for Private Roads